open-contracting/ocdskit/docs/cli/schema.rst

 * ``--extension`` patch the release schema with this extension
 * ``--extension-field`` add an "extension" column with values from this schema field

+For a description of the columns of the spreadsheet, see the :doc:`../api/mapping_sheet` module.

 ::

     ocdskit mapping-sheet path/to/project-schema.json > mapping-sheet.csv